Rev. Jan 1, 2026

 Disc golf courses are normally laid out in and around wooded areas with diverse terrain to provide natural obstacles to the flight of the disc.
 The course must not be altered by the player in any way to decrease the difficulty of a hole.
 Players must play the course as they find it and play the disc where it lies unless otherwise allowed by these rules.

-At the Director's discretion, the player may additionally choose to play the next throw from:
+At the Tournament Director's discretion, the player may additionally choose to play the next throw from:

 If no subsequent throws have been made after the misplayed throw, that throw is disregarded.
 The player plays from the correct lie and receives one penalty throw for the misplay.
-If an additional throw has been made after the misplayed throw, the player continues play and receives two penalty throws for the misplay.
+If an additional throw has been made after the misplayed throw, the player continues play from their current lie and receives two penalty throws for the misplay.
+Any penalty throws applicable to the throws used are assessed in addition to the penalties for the misplay.

 All measurements listed in the rules are given in metric units.
 The following US customary/imperial unit equivalents are to be used when no metric measuring device is available: